adobe/asset-compute-devtool/README.md

 Please set the following credentials in a `.env` file in the root of the `/server` folder.

-For more information on setting up credentials, see [S3 Credentials](#1-s3-credentials) and [AIO Integrations](#2-setup-an-adobe-io-console-technical-integration) below.
+For more information on setting up credentials, see [Cloud Storage Container](#1-s3-bucket-or-azure-blob-storage-credentials) and [Adobe I/O Console Techinical Integrations](#2-adobe-io-console-technical-integration) below.

 ```bash
 # Defaults to Asset Compute Production endpoint